 Especially the younger ones who are not just as engaged or reliant on this technology.
 We often get angry when we try to speak to them whilst they are on their computers or phones but do not realize we are just as guilty at times.

-So maybe try to set a goal before you go camping that if you are somewhere with a signal that time on phones are limited for EVERYONE!
+So maybe try to set a goal before you go camping that if you are somewhere with a signal that time on phones is limited for EVERYONE!

 Although many teenagers make out that it is uncool to spend time with parents they really do love it when it becomes full of fun and laughter.
 Not only do they enjoy it at the time but it will give them many good memories for years to come and the fact that you were there in these times allows you all the opportunity to take a trip down memory lane in years to come.

-This leads on to how spending that dedicated time together while camping can also lead to future and further bonding for years to come.
-As a family, you will create memories for everyone and these will be relived and rehashed at many family get togethers in the future.
+Dedicated time together while camping can also lead to future and further bonding for years to come.
+As a family, you will create memories for everyone.
+These will be relived and rehashed at many families and get-togethers in the future.
 Remember even when things go wrong on your camping trip, more often than not these moments will become something to laugh at in the future.

 GO CAMPING, HAVE FUN, MAKE MEMORIES, BOND AND ABOVE ALL ENJOY QUALITY TIME TOGETHER.